Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Louisiana has combined with its opponents to score more than 58.5 points only one time this year.
+- Louisiana has combined with its opponents to score more than 58.5 points just once this season.

-- Saturday's over/under is 3.4 points higher than the combined 55.1 PPG average of the two teams.
+- Saturday's total is 3.4 points higher than the combined 55.1 PPG average of the two teams.

-- The 55.9 combined points per game that these two squads have allowed this season are 2.6 fewer than the 58.5 total in this contest.
+- These two squads combine to surrender 55.9 points per game, 2.6 fewer than this contest's over/under.

-- The average total in Ragin' Cajuns games this season is 59, 0.5 points more than Saturday's total of 58.5.
+- The Ragin' Cajuns and their opponents have scored an average of 59 points per game in 2021, 0.5 more than Saturday's total.

-- The 57.5 PPG average total in Bobcats games this season is one point fewer than this game's over/under.
+- In 2021, games involving the Bobcats have averaged a total of 57.5 points, one fewer than this game's set over/under.

 Louisiana Stats and Trends